 In the classroom, preschoolers enjoy arts and crafts, games, music, show and tell and storytelling.
 They experience unstructured play while exploring educational centers, which include a writing center, dramatic play area, sensory tables and manipulative toys and counters.
 Structured activities such as circle time use large and small motor skills, songs, storytelling and theme-related crafts.

-Sunshine Preschool is staffed by well-trained teachers who are experienced in early childhood development and education.
+Sunshine Preschool is staffed by well-trained teachers who are specialized in early childhood development and education, carefully selected and trained by the Northbrook Park District.
 Their enthusiasm, warmth and understanding help children develop positive attitudes and feelings of self-worth.

 Parents or caregivers may attend, if needed, the first few weeks of class to assist in the separation process.
 By approximately the fourth week, children attend class alone.
 The goal is to make students feel comfortable and confident, laying the groundwork for them to participate independently.